LetsFix/build.letsfix.net/sketch-notes/sms.md

 Example communities: [lfx] [world / all] [nyc] [dfw] [src] [smu] [ghs] [347]

-• Don't worry about grammar or phrasing.
+* Don't worry about grammar or phrasing.
-• Aim for speed.
+* Aim for speed.

-You can give you a record of what you've sent this way.
+We can give you a record of what you've sent this way.